Sydney-Informatics-Hub/cellbender-contained/README.md

 # Tensorflow Container

 Docker/Singularity image to run [Tensorflow](https://www.tensorflow.org/) on Centos 6.9 host kernel with Cuda10.2.
+The container is built on Ubuntu 16.04 image.

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."